ChrFoley/Kicksstarter_Analysis/README.md

-# Kicksstarter_Analysis
+# Analysis of Kickstarter Campaigns

-Analysis of Kickstarter to determine trends
+!